-Post-production suites include the Color Correction Suites (CSB 303), Studio / Foley room (CSB 308), the Sound Mix Suite (CSB 310).
+Post-production suites include the Color Correction Suites (CSB 303) and Sound Mix Suite (CSB 310).
 These rooms are a resource for juniors and seniors only.
-They are available for 6-hour blocks by reservation.
+They are available by reservation for 6-hour blocks.
 Students interested in reserving suites need to first submit an RFC FACILITIES CONTRACT.
 After doing so, they will gain access to the reservation system.